lml/commontator/README.md

   $ bundle install
   ```

-2. Initializer and Migration
+2. Initializer and Migrations

-  Run the following command to copy Commontator's initializer and migration to your app:
+  Run the following command to copy Commontator's initializer and migrations to your app:

   ```sh
   $ rake commontator:install